 Think about the first week you spent in a new role.
-Did you learn the most from the official training you received in that week, or do you more vividly remember what your coworkers taught you between induction training sessions?
+Do you remember discussing what you just learned with your coworkers, and what they taught you between induction training sessions?

 Those golden nuggets of information you learned from your coworkers is social learning in action.
 Social learning is a powerful tool that you can integrate into your employee training strategy, whether you’re using online or offline methods.
 It’s a good match with different learning styles, and has a number of benefits for both employees and your organization.

 Here’s what you need to know about the benefits of social learning, and how it can enhance your training programs.

 Social learning is based on a theory by psychologist Albert Bandura that learning is a cognitive process that takes place in a social context and happens only through observation or direct instruction.